Glycosphingolipid

 Glycosphingolipids are a subtype of glycolipids containing the amino alcohol sphingosine.
 They may be considered as sphingolipids with an attached carbohydrate.
 Glycosphingolipids are a group of lipids (more specifically, sphingolipids) and are a part of the cell membrane.
 They consist of a hydrophobic ceramide part and a glycosidically bound carbohydrate part.
 This oligosaccharide content remains on the outside of the cell membrane where it is important for biological processes such as cell adhesion or cell–cell interactions.
-Glycosphingolipids play also important role in oncogenesis and ontogenesis.
+Glycosphingolipids also play an important role in oncogenesis and ontogenesis.